Elton John finally gets to chat to Yard Act: "I would love to catch up in person"

 - READ MORE: The NME Big Read – Elton John: “I’m not interested in the past – not even Elton John’s past”

-He continued: “I would love to catch up with you and see you in person.
-Buy you dinner, come to a show, and I wish you all the best, all the band and everything.”
+He continued: “I would love to catch up with you and see you in person. buy you dinner, come to a show.
+And I wish you all the best, all the band and everything.”

 Elsewhere, Smith told John the story of how Yard Act came to be.
 “We just started writing demos together – and that was in September 2019 – and we were just demoing and talking about it and didn’t really know what it was or what it was going to become at that point,” he said.